SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 4. Define negative feedback.

-When input signal and part of the output signal are in out of phase, the feedback is
+When input signal and part of the output signal are in

 called negative feedback.